British Airways Long Haul Aircraft Fleet Guide

 BA has 12 Boeing 787-8 aircraft.

 These operate in a three class configuration, with no First Class.
-They fly on routes such as Baltimore, Chennai, Hyderabad, Montreal, Nashville, New Orleans and Pittsburgh.
+They fly on routes such as Baltimore, Chennai, Hyderabad, Montreal, New Orleans and Pittsburgh.

 Boeing 787-9